shyam9411/Information-Retrival/README.md

-# PDP
+# Information Retrival
-This is a repository for NEU CS5010 PDP's practice.
+This is a repository for NEU CS6200 Information Retrival's practice.